trakas/trakas-docs/docs/getting-started/installation.md

 * [Yarn](https://yarnpkg.com/) version ≥ 1.5 (which can be checked by running `yarn version`)
 * [pnpm](https://pnpm.js.org/)

-:::important Choose stable version
+:::important Choose version
-Stable version are recommended for all tools.
+Stable version are highly recommended for all tools.
 :::

 ## JavaScript